ANTIAIRCRAFT GUNS PART 3:

 These guns used exactly the same ammunition as 76 ItK/29 B and 76 ItK/34 V. Early on these guns used the following two high explosive projectile types intended for anti-aircraft use:

 • Even if the cartridge cases of the ammunition used this gun were shorter than the ones used with 76 ItK/27 BK later during the war this gun used the same projectiles as listed for 76 ItK/27 BK.
 These similar projectiles included the same six types of high explosive (HE) projectiles plus the same anti-aircraft shrapnel round.
-Only exception to this was was "76 psa Vj4" armour piercing tracer (AP-T), which was not used with static 76 ItK/27 BK anti-aircraft-guns.
+Only exception to this was was 76 psa Vj4 armour piercing tracer (AP-T), which was not used with fixed 76 ItK/27 BK anti-aircraft-guns.
 The AP-T projectile weight 6.5 kg and it had muzzle velocity of 750 - 790 m/sec.
+While anti-aircraft ammunition manuals do not provide date for introduction of this APC-T round, it seems likely to have been introduced around same time, that ammunition with similar projectiles was introduced to field artillery - around December 1942.

 76 ItK/29 B, Bofors